CongLeSolutionX/go_community/doc/next/3-tools.md

 incorrect call sequence for `f(0)`.
 New in this release is a better detector for this error condition when the incompatible declarations appear in different files.
 See [#67699](/issue/67699).

+### Compiler Toolchain {#compiler}

+The DWARF debug information recorded in binaries has contained string constants now.